sel4-cap/dev-kit-doc/seL4-doc/src/uboot_driver_library.md

 - The list of device tree paths for the devices to enable.
 Note that all sub-nodes of the device tree paths will be automatically enabled; only the root node for the required devices need to be listed.
 All other nodes in the device tree will be marked as disabled.

 A worked example for use of the `initialise_uboot_wrapper` routine is provided by the [`uboot-driver-example` test application](uboot_driver_usage.md#test-application-uboot-driver-example) for the Avnet MaaXBoard.

+### Initialisation (Microkit)

+The initalisation of the library is the same for Microkit except that that there is no initialisation of the memory mapped IO wrappers as memory mapped IO is dealt with in the system file.

+Furthermore, when calling the `initialise_uboot_wrapper` routine the following must be provided:

+- A DMA manager which can be initialised with a call to the `microkit_dma_manager` routine.
+- A pointer to the device tree blob.

 ## Build System